binchenX/understand_container/docs/ch3.md

 23472
 ```

-Ok.
-It is clear that the container's init process is put into the newly created cgroups dedicated for that container.
-And, to make the description complete, to find out the cgroups a process is in, just cat `/proc/<pid>/cgroup`.
+Okay, it's clear that the container's `init` process is placed into the newly created cgroups dedicated to that container.
+To complete the description, you can find out which cgroups a process is in by using the command `cat /proc/<pid>/cgroup`.

-We are pretty happy with what we have found, but still, want to see how the new processes started in the container related to the container.
+We're quite satisfied with what we've discovered, but we still want to understand how new processes started in the container relate to the container itself.

 ## Join cgroup

-start a new process inside of the container xyxy12.
+Start a new process inside the container `xyxy12`.

 ```
 sudo runc exec xyxy12 /bin/top -b